-- Our SENDCo is Mrs Emma Preston, who can be contacted through the academy office on 01493 720542 - 2.
-Our SENDCo is a qualified teacher who was appointed as SENDCo in September 2016 - 3.
-Our Assistant SENDCO is Mr Adam Frost. - 4.
-Our academy LAC (looked after children) coordinator is Mrs Rachel Read who can be contacted through the academy office. - 5.
-The contact details of support services for the parents of pupils with special educational needs, including those for arrangements made in accordance with clause 32 can be obtained from tour Inclusion Administrator Mrs Amanda Barnes Amanda.barnes@caisteracademy.org.uk - 6.
-The academy's SEND policy is available on the academy website: SEND
+- Our SENDCo is Mr Adam Frost, who can be contacted through the academy office or by emailing adam.frost@caisteracademy.org.uk - 2.
+Our SENDCo is a qualified teacher who was appointed as SENDCo in September 2023 - 3.
+Our academy LAC (looked after children) coordinator is Mrs Rachel Read, who can be contacted through the academy office. - 4.
+The contact details of support services for the parents of pupils with special educational needs, including those for arrangements made in accordance with clause 32 can be obtained from the Academy's Administration Office. - 5.
+The academy's SEND policy is available on the academy website: